jenderenco/inkifyai-doc-generator/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin feature/my-new-feature`
 5. Submit a pull request

+### Code Style

+This project follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+Please ensure your code adheres to these guidelines when submitting contributions.

 ## License